- What challenges will your supply chain face in the year ahead?

 A good place to start developing your supply chain technology strategy is with a tool called a SWOT Analysis.
 SWOT stands for Strengths, Weaknesses, Opportunities, and Threats.
-Here’s a simple example of a SWOT Analysis for Acme Corporation, a (fictional) mid-sized company that manufactures widgets:
+For example, here we look at a SWOT Analysis for Acme Corporation, a (fictional) mid-sized company that manufactures widgets:

 - Strengths: Acme has a solid position in its industry.
 They’re known for making quality products and have stable, long term relationships with many of their customers.

 - Weaknesses: Acme’s supply chain is not very agile.
-They’ve gotten complaints from suppliers about paying invoices too slowly.
+As a result, they’ve gotten complaints from suppliers about paying invoices too slowly.
 They have inventory gathering dust in the warehouse.
 And they have limited visibility to shipments coming in from suppliers or going out to customers.

 - Opportunities: Acme’s leaders know that new technologies could help them make improvements.
-But they don’t have a good understanding of how they work, how much they cost, or what it would take to implement them.
+But they don’t have a good understanding of how they work, what they cost, or what it takes to implement.